 The domain provider is usually who you bought your custom domain from, and logging in could be somewhat different depending on your provider or registrar.
-In this example, we’ll click My domains and sign in using our Google Account login information.
+In this example, we’ll click Sign In and sign in using our Google Account login information.

 Now that you’re logged in, you’re ready to access your DNS settings.